mttcohack/MTTCohackMonitor/README.md

 ## Overview

 This challenged based Azure Monitoring Hackathon is intended to teach how to monitor Azure workloads.
-During the mini Open Hack you will be with working Azure Monitor, Log Analytics and Azure ARC.
+During the mini Open Hack you will be with working Azure Monitor, Log Analytics and Azure arc.

 ## Goals